Pivoting is an essential part to every entrepreneur's journey, but for Craig Margolius, pivoting was actually the beginning.

 It wasn’t until Margolius lost both of his parents in relative short succession that the idea came up again, as he finally realized what the adage ‘life is short’ really meant.
 Working in a corporate setting in which you love your job can mean that you don’t necessarily recognize that you’re thinking a lot more about work than about relationships or spending time with family, he said.

-Traveling back and forth between home in Nashville and family obligations in Charleston, Margolius discovered the Entrepreneur Center almost by accident in January 2015— he was a frequent customer of Pinewood Social, but had never explored the restaurant’s neighbors— and registered for Preflight only days later, he said.
+Traveling back and forth between home in Nashville and family obligations in Charleston, Margolius discovered the Nashville Entrepreneur Center almost by accident in January 2015— he was a frequent customer of Pinewood Social, but had never explored the restaurant’s neighbors— and registered for their Preflight program only days later, he said.

 “I’ve looked upon the journey to date with SYPCOFFEE—the past 18 months—as one long journey of...being open to learning a great many things from all sorts of sources,” he said.
 “Going into that course, I knew I needed to have an open mind, be an open book.
 I didn’t know what I didn’t know.”